awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 #### Contact flows<a name="august20-contact-flows"></a>
 + Added the ability to automatically use the best sounding voice available from Amazon Polly for text\-to\-speech\.
 For more information, see [Amazon Polly best sounding voice](text-to-speech.md#amazon-polly-best-sounding-voice)\.
-+ Added the ability to select, cut, copy, and paste contact flows\.
++ Added the ability to select, cut, copy, and paste flows\.
 For more information, see [Copy and paste contact flows](copy-paste-contact-flows.md)\.

 #### Telephony<a name="august20-early-media"></a>
 + Added the ability for all customers to enable/disable media support for outbound phone calls\.
 For more information, see [Step 3: Set telephony](amazon-connect-instances.md#get-started-telephony) in the [Create an Amazon Connect instance](amazon-connect-instances.md) topic\.